Catherine Anderson - Interview & More

 Where do you see your art taking you in the next 5 to 10 years?
 Any hopes and dreams?

-For more about Catherine, visit her website - www.catherineanderson.net
+To learn more about painter Catherine Anderson, visit her website - www.catherineanderson.net